sublimelsp/LSP/docs/index.md

 be present in your build directory, and you can copy that file to the root of your project.
 Make sure to ignore this file in your version control system.

+If you are using a make-based build system, you could use [compiledb](https://github.com/nickdiego/compiledb) to generate a `compile_commands.json`.

 Since header files are (usually) not passed to a compiler, they don't have compile commands.
 So even with a compilation database in place, clangd will *still* spit out nonsense in header files.
 You can try to remedy this by